 One of the top 5 most-booked resorts in Pattaya South, 3.2 km from Jomtien Beach, and 8.1 km from Koh Larn (Coral Island), this strategic location in the most exclusive area has an exceptional bonus: it totally made us forget that we were in Pattaya!
-Though there is a complimentary shuttle bus, those staying at InterContinental Pattaya Resort can skip the infamous downtown, and enjoy this little Paradise after a quick taxi drive (two hours maximum) from Suvarnabhumi International Airport.
-We did so, and completely changed our mind regarding this destination.
-Seen from this country-club like resort, Pattaya can be glamourous!
+Though there is a complimentary shuttle bus, those staying at InterContinental Pattaya Resort can skip the infamous downtown, and enjoy this little Paradise after a two-hour maximum taxi or comfy shuttle bus ride from Suvarnabhumi International Airport.
+So did we, completely changing our mind regarding this destination.
+Seen from this country-club-like resort, Pattaya can be glamourous!

 Though the bliss lobby of the hotel, enlighted by an awesome sea view, was quite crowded the day of our arrival, there was immediately some reception staff to take care of us, check our booking into a Club InterContinental Pavilion, allowing the privilege of checking-in voluptuously in the Club InterContinental Lounge.
 IHG improved its lounges a lot during the last decade.
 Sometimes beating their best competitors (Ritz-Carlton, Sofitel...) in term of quality.
-The Club-InterContinental at Pattaya had been launched only a few weeks before our visit (rebranded from Sheraton in 2017) and, after experiencing many lounges around the world, we discovered the extravagant bonuses of this very unique “paradise in the paradise”.
+The Club-InterContinental Pattaya had been launched after the resort rebranded from Sheraton in 2017 and, after experiencing many lounges around the world, we discovered the extravagant bonuses of this very unique “Paradise in Paradise”.

 Where shall we begin?
 Surely with the staff, welcoming us in the unique Thai style, with a twist of InterContinental efficiency... and much charm.
-Ae, Pai, and Nina, just to mention the names of the angelic hostesses who took care of us personally, proudly pampering their VIP guests with a touch of typically Siamese respectful friendliness.
+Ae and Nina, just to mention the names of the angelic hostesses who took care of us personally, proudly pampering their VIP guests with a touch of typically Siamese respectful friendliness.
 They served us snacks and refreshments before introducing us to the lounge cornucopia of advantages.
 Complimentary non-alcoholic drinks, and light snacks available throughout the day and night.
 TWG afternoon High-Tea (so smart, with yummy cakes).
-Evening cocktail, with premium quality wine and liquors, and unlimited succulent “tapas” and canapés.
-That was our favorite moment of the day, with the breakfast, served either in the air-conditioned lounge, either in the connecting small terrace, with a refreshing pounds and cascades.
-F&B at the lounge was impressive in term of selection, freshness, and first class quality of the ingredients.
+Evening happy hours, with premium quality wine (like "Windy Peak, Pinot Noir, Victoria 2017, De Bortoli), branded liquors, and unlimited succulent “tapas” and canapés.
+We liked the barman's "Siam Sunrays" signature cocktail.
+That was actually the favorite moment of the day, with the breakfast, served either in the air-conditioned lounge, either in the connecting small terrace, with a refreshing pounds and cascades.
+F&B at Club InterContinental was impressive in term of selection, freshness, and first class quality of the ingredients.

 Our Pavilion stood just two minutes from the immaculate, artificial white sand beach.
 So private, it makes such a pleasant contrast with the crowded, ugly, actually dubious central Pattaya public beach.
 We don't like to swim in the sea in Pattaya.
 This is such a large city now, with still an unreliable waste water treatment.
 Like everybody, we preferred to enjoy alternatively the three lovely, amazingly quiet lagoon-style pools.
-Set amongst the greenery, with plenty of sun beds.
+Set amongst the greenery, with plenty of sunbeds.
 More than 70% of them remained empty, despite the large number of hotel guests.
 We particularly enjoyed the serenity pool: with an intimate “lazy river” design, and a small whirlpool.
 The Spirituality Lagoon, largest and deepest pool, is tailored made for sportsmen doing energizing lengths.
+The service is one of the best ever experienced in Asia: after swimming, the supervisor proposed to clean our sun-glasses, and actually did it so professionally that we realized that even hotels of exception like Mandarin-Oriental Bangkok don't pamper their guests as well as the InterContinental Pattaya!
 We concluded one of our tiring swimming sessions with a massage at the sensuous Amburaya SPA, providing all sorts of Asian and Western treatments, using excellent natural oils, and Harnn body care products.
 We had a great experience there, and found the massage suites particularly elegant.
-The SPA has got a city wide reputation and welcomes a lot of clients from outside.
+The SPA has got a city-wide reputation and welcomes a lot of clients from outside.

 Very much absorbed by the Club Lounge, where the staff fed us up deliciously from morning until night, with a special mention for the Asian and western gourmet tapas available at will, either by the buffet or on special order, we skipped little bit the restaurants.
 We shall repair this injustice on the opportunity of our next visit to Pattaya, as the specialties sampled at the lounge demonstrate the top quality of the F&B.

 Club InterContinental guests enjoy a preferential reservation seating at ay every resort restaurant.
 We couldn't miss the “Sensational BBQ Night”.
 A name which doesn't lie.
 Every Wednesdays and Saturdays a most romantic and delicious BBQ is organized by the private beach.
 Featuring fish and meat on Wednesdays, the buffet specializes in seafood each Saturdays.
-At THB 1,499 ++ (around USD 55 with one glass of local beer), the Wednesday “Gourmet Beach BBQ Buffet” was an exciting, actually entertaining gastronomic experience.
+At THB 1,599 ++ (USD 57, with one glass of local beer), the Wednesday “Gourmet Beach BBQ Buffet” was an exciting, actually entertaining gastronomic experience.